 To find a message, type one or more keywords into the

-To find a message, simply type one or more keywords into the "Search mail" box in the mail toolbar and hit enter.
-By default, all folders except Spam and Trash will be searched.
-If you are currently in the Spam or Trash folder, then just that folder will be searched instead.
+Search mail box at the top of your mailbox, and hit Enter.
+By default, all folders except shared folders, Spam, and Trash will be searched.
+If you are currently in one of those folders, then just that folder will be searched instead.

 in:Inbox OR in:Drafts.
 To specify a subfolder when using the